liuyu-985/CellCensusNMF/Paper Final codes/Figures_code.md

 )
 ```

-## Figure 4 — reference leanrning
+## Figure 4 — Panels

-Comparing the new data and project data in UMAP and heatmap and bubble
+Comparing the new NMF data and project NMF data in UMAP with cell types, diseases and factors.
+Also, the cosine similiarity heatmap arocss the factors.
+And the bubble plot of highly similiar factors.
-plot.

 ``` r
 # Panel B and C